4 MIN READ

 Prior to the dissolution of the House, Deuba had presented President Bhandari with signatures from 149 Members of Parliament from the Congress, the Madhav Kumar Nepal faction of the UML, and Upendra Yadav-Baburam Bhattarai faction of the Janata Samajbadi Party endorsing his bid for the prime ministership.
 Oli had responded with his own petition enumerating the support of 153 Members of Parliament — all 121 MPs from his UML party and all 32 members of the Janata Samajbadi Party.
 While Deuba had presented individual signatures from Members of Parliament, Oli had declarations from himself, as chairman of the UML, and from Mahanta Thakur and Rajendra Mahato, Parliamentary Party leader and chairman of the Janata Samajbadi Party, respectively.

 But President Bhandari had invalidated both claims on the grounds that they were “insufficient”.
-Oli had subsequently recommended that dissolution of the House and the declaration of fresh elections for November.
+Oli had subsequently recommended the dissolution of the House and the declaration of fresh elections for November.
 Bhandari had duly complied.

 The Supreme Court has now decided that Oli’s continuing claim to the prime ministership is “unconstitutional”.